The Consumer guide to the shift in New Zealand's beer market, plus we reveal scores for 7 home brewing kits.

 The Reinheitsgebot, also known as the German Beer Purity Law, set beer ingredients in 16th century Germany to only include malt, hops and water (it was written before yeast was known as an ingredient).
-However, these days brewers are adding all kinds of interesting ingredients from chilli and chocolate to seaweed.
+However, these days brewers are adding all kinds of interesting ingredients from chilli to chocolate to seaweed.
 And that doesn’t cover the array of fruit juices used in new beers.

 These new ingredients have the potential to set off a number of allergies.
 Annoyingly many beer labels do not list the ingredients.
-Milk stouts, for example, use lactose as a sugar as it’s not eaten by the yeast, but many milk stouts are not described as such.
-Nor are the ingredients listed.
+For example, as mentioned above, lactose is added as a non-fermentable sugar.

 Unlike the UK, there is no official measure of a pint in New Zealand.
 In fact the Ministry of Business, Innovation and Employment advise that: “The use of Imperial measures (eg, 'pint') for trade is illegal, so avoid using this term.”
 Most New Zealand bars use a 425-473ml glass closer to the American pint than the Imperial.
 So if you go into a bar and ask for a pint, know that it is only a colloquial term here and you cannot expect a larger size.